kestra-io/docs/content/docs/15.how-to-guides/terraform-modules-for-triggers.md

 variable "late_maximum_delay" {
   type        = string
-  description = "Allow to disable auto-backfill : if the schedule didn't start after this delay, the execution will be skip."
+  description = "Allow to disable auto-backfill : if the schedule didn't start after this delay, the execution will be skipped."
 }
 ```